vlatko-v/ds-king_county_housing-EDA/README.md

 * Desires a waterfront
 * Has limited budget
-* Wants a nice and isolated but central neighborhood without many children (has to kids of his own)
+* Wants a nice and isolated but central neighborhood without many children (has two kids of his own)
 </br>

 ## Variables in the dataset